 What does supply chain synchronization look like?
-It’s a world where everyone collects, analyzes and uses information in real-time.
-Buyers manage their critical path order lifecycle with pinpoint accuracy in real-time.
-Suppliers organise raw materials and plan production around realistic and quantified lead times.
+It’s a world where everyone collects, analyzes and uses information in real time.
+Buyers manage their critical path order lifecycle with pinpoint accuracy in real time.
+Suppliers organize raw materials and plan production around realistic and quantified lead times.
 Logistics providers determine shipping requirements with certainty.
 All participants in the supply chain working together off the same hymn sheet, each knowing that their contribution interconnects with others.

-This is a world where perfect order fulfillment is the norm!
-And it happens when all participants in the supply chain operate in unison.
-The key is synchronisation.
+This is a world where perfect order fulfillment is the norm, and it occurs when all participants in the supply chain operate together in unison.
+The key is synchronization.

 Every Golf Shot Is Different

 This world may have perfect order fulfillment, but it’s not a perfect world.
 As any golfer knows, there’s a big difference between hitting shots off the same flat surface at a driving range, and the variables that come into play on the course.
-The ball could be resting on a downhill lie, an uphill lie… even a side hill lie.
-You don’t have to just remember everything you’ve been practicing at the range - now you need to change your stance, select the right club, adjust your grip, maybe take a half-swing instead of a full one.
+The ball could be resting on a downhill lie, an uphill lie, or even a sidehill lie.
+You don’t only have to remember everything you’ve been practicing at the range, now you need to change your stance, select the right club, adjust your grip, and perhaps take a half-swing instead of a full one.

-Fortunately, there’s no mystery - you see the ball lie, you see sand and water traps, and your scorecard and range markers help you determine how far away you are from the pin.
-You have all the information you need in real-time to be proactive in deciding which club to use and how to adjust your swing.
+Fortunately, there’s no mystery - you see the balls lie, you see sand and water traps, and your scorecard and range markers help you determine how far away you are from the pin.
+You have all the information you need in real time to be proactive in deciding which club to use and how to adjust your swing.

-That ability to be proactive is exactly what supply chain partners need to mitigate risks and minimize potential damages when something unexpected arises.
-As I explained in my last post, “Supply Chain Synchronization - No Magic Pills Needed”, the best way to maintain synchronization is to establish a supply chain visibility system that gives you an end-to-end, real-time view.
+That ability to be proactive is precisely what supply chain partners need to mitigate risks and minimize potential damages when something unexpected arises.
+As I explained in my last post, “Supply Chain Synchronization - No Magic Pills Needed,” the best way to maintain synchronization is to establish a supply chain visibility system that gives you an end-to-end, real time view.